makimkin/my-fastapi-ayomi/README.md

 # AYOMI

-The project proposes a solution for the following use-case:
+## Overview

-Context
+### Context
-A company currently provides a valuation tool to their clients and aim to enhance it by integrating an advanced calculator to assist them in their calculations.
+A company currently provides a valuation tool to their clients and aims to enhance it by integrating an advanced calculator to assist them in their calculations.

-Goal
+### Goal
-This project involves the design, implementation, and deployment of the calculator system, leveraging Python for backend development and Docker for deployment.
+This project involves the design, implementation, and deployment of a calculator system, leveraging Python for backend development and Docker for deployment.

-Objectives
+### Objectives
 - [x] Develop a Reverse Polish Notation (RPN) calculator algorithm in Python.
 - [x] Create a REST API with FastAPI to handle calculation requests and return results.
 - [x] Store all calculation operations and results in a database for auditability and reporting.
 - [x] Provide an API route to export calculations and results as a CSV file.
 - [x] Deploy the complete system using Docker and Docker Compose for portability and scalability.

+---

 ## Installation

-For usage only:
+### For Usage Only

+Set up the environment and install dependencies:

 ```bash
 rm -rf .venv